-For the Sienese side of Chianti we can start from Siena and from here with SR 222 reach Castellina in Chianti, otherwise continuing the itinerary of Florentine Chianti, from San Donato in Poggio, we reach Castellina in Chianti.
+For the part of the itinerary in the Sienese Chianti we can start from Siena and from here with the SR 222 reach Castellina in Chianti.
+Otherwise, continuing the itinerary of the itinerary of Florentine Chianti, from San Donato in Poggio, we reach Castellina in Chianti.

 Castellina in Chianti is a splendid town situated in an equally splendid position dominating much of Chianti.
 Inhabited by the Etruscans.
 The Etruscan tombs in the area are evidence of this.
 Including the great mound of Montecalvario and the Necropoli del Poggino.
 In the Middle Ages Castellina belonged to Florence and was an important fortified place.
 It too was part of the Lega del Chianti.
 Today the ancient village has a spectacular medieval fortress and the remains of the walls.
 Definitely to go along the suggestive via delle Volte.

 Nearby there are some interesting churches such as those of San Leonino in Conio and San Martino a Cispiano.